semanticdata/mabuya/README.md

 ## Acknowledgements and Attributions

-Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), which is a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale) which is now archived.
+Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), which itself is a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale) which is now archived.

 The icons used throughout the site are kindly provided by [UXWing](https://uxwing.com/license/).
 Read their [license](https://uxwing.com/license/).